awgrover/circuitpython-MCP6S7x/README.md

 ### `.shutdown(True|False, ....)`

+Put device in shutdown mode (low-power, output is ?).

 Supply a list of True|False, corresponding to the daisy-chain of devices.
+False means no-change.

 e.g. `ampchain.shutdown(True,False,True)` puts device 0 and 2 in shutdown, and has no effect on device 1.

-Put device in shutdown mode (low-power, output is ?).
-False means no-change.

-Device will wake on next command (e.g. `.gain() or `.channel()`).
+Device will wake on next command (e.g. `.gain() or `.channel()` ).